premaseem/JavaScriptLab/TYPESCRIPT_REFERENCE_SHEET.md

     and I am 22 year old `
     cosole.log(lname)

+# TypeScript and Object Orientation
+Object Orientation considers a program as a collection of objects that communicate with each other via mechanism called methods.

+Object − An object is a real time representation of any entity.
+Every object must have three features −

+    State − described by the attributes of an object

+    Behavior − describes how the object will act

+    Identity − a unique value that distinguishes an object from a set of similar such objects.

+Class − A class in terms of OOP is a blueprint for creating objects.
+A class encapsulates data for the object.

+Method − Methods facilitate communication between objects.

 # Functions
 Typescript does enhance functions with strong signatures we can use to define parameters and return types.